-Malcolm Walker, Centrifugal Product Manager for AxFlow takes a practical look at turbine pumps, how they work, their pros, cons and what they offer the process engineer.
+Malcolm Walker, Centrifugal Product Manager for AxFlow UK takes a practical look at turbine pumps, how they work, their pros, cons and what they offer the process engineer.

 Of all the liquid pump types used in process and off shore applications, turbine pumps are perhaps the least well known.
 As a result of this general ignorance, turbine pumps present a vastly underutilised solution in our liquid engineering toolbox.